Course Outline

 • Universal atomic flag (std::atomic_flag)

-• The std::atomic<T> class template and its specializations
+• "std::atomic<T>" class template and its specializations

-• Utility functions (free) of types std::atomic
+• Tool functions (free) of std::atomic types

 • Data partitioning